-Future retirees are assumed to participate in the life insurance benefit at a 36% rate for the July 1, 2020 valuation, and a 52% rate for the July 1, 2019 valuation, and are assumed to elect a total of \$45,000 in basic and supplemental life insurance coverage, before any age reductions for both valuations.
+Future retirees are assumed to participate in the life insurance benefit at a 36% rate and elect a total of \$45,000 in basic and supplemental life insurance coverage, before any age reductions.
 Spouses are assumed to elect \$2,000 of coverage.